ctdarwell/riceExplorer/README.md

 10. PYTHON makes summary table of all accessions with extreme haplos and a counts X accession table (*pipeline_summary.py*)

-**Variable values required for *pllWorkflowLoop.bash***
+**Variable values required for *pllWorkflowLoop.bash***.
+While care must be taken for the program to run, this is all straightforward, non-technical information.

 1. VARIABLE: `fldr` - input a folder name that will be created by the program to output results and conduct analyses
-2. VARIABLE: `genes` - filename containing names of all genes (gene regions) to be investigated including columns indicating chromosome numbers, gene annotation names, start and end base positions to be examined
+2. VARIABLE: `genes` - filename containing names of all genes (gene regions) to be investigated including columns indicating chromosome numbers, gene annotation names, start and end base positions to be examined.
+Following Michigan State University format: [WEBPAGES]
 3. VARIABLE: `rgd` - filename containing paths of all local panel *.gvcf* files
 4. VARIABLE: `samps` - filename containing paths of all global panel *.gvcf* files
 5. VARIABLE: `data` - filename containing trait data for each panel *.gvcf* file sample (MUST have column name *acc* & *trait* for accession and phenotypic value)